interlock-network/interlock-models/docs/mads/5-realistic-strategies.md

 We see that over time the majority of tokens end up in the token-hold-pool.
 This reflect the pareto-principle.
 Essetially, longer-term investors end up acquiring more and more tokens, while short-term investors end up fighting over fewer and fewer tokens.
 This drives the price up.
-You will also notice that the revenue-rate is zero, but the revenue is rising.
+You will also notice that the revenue-rate is not visible (it is in the 50k to 100k range), but the revenue is rising by the millions.
 This is because the in-model interlock buys and sells tokens.
 What is interesting is that this organism does not decide to buy or sell based on token-price but rather on the other 2 stimuli.